sen-uni-kn/semantic-robustness-verification/README.md

-# Semantic Robustness Verification for Neural Networks using Image Similarity
+# Semantic Robustness Verification for Neural Networks using Image Similarity Measures

 TODO Link to Paper

 ## Overview

-This tool verifies and repairs robustness properties of PyTorch neural networks using image similarity metrics.
+This tool verifies and repairs robustness properties of PyTorch neural networks using image similarity measures.

 It currently supports the **Structural Similarity Index (SSIM)** to define perturbation sets around a reference image.
 The verification process guarantees correct classification for all inputs that are structurally similar to a reference image, as measured by SSIM.